-The concept plan of the proposed development consists of a Masters Home Improvement Store with its associated ground level car parking and twelve residential complexes with approximately 570 residential units with some retail/commercial areas and a 2 storey tavern.
-The residential building heights vary from between 4 to 8 storeys in height and basement car parking are proposed under the residential complexes and tavern.
-An image of the proposed development site is illustrated in Figure 2 below.
+The concept plan of the proposed development consists of a Masters Home Improvement Store with its associated ground level car parking and nine residential buildings split across 6 stages, with a total of approximately 570 residential units.
+A retail space and tavern are proposed along the northern boundary within the Stage 3 development.
+The residential building heights vary from between 4 to 10 storeys in height and car parking is accommodated within basement levels under the various residential developments of the site.
+An image of the proposed development site is illustrated in Figures 2a and 2b below.